 Subsequent to initial recognition, investments carried at FVTIS and FVTE are re-measured to fair value.
 Gains and losses arising from a change in the fair value of investments carried at FVTIS are recognised in the consolidated income statement in the period in which they arise.
-Gains and losses arising from a change in the fair value of investments carried at FVTE are recognised in the consolidated statement of changes in owners equity and presented in a separate investment fair value reserve in equity.
+Gains and losses arising from a change in the fair value of investments carried at FVTE are recognised in other comprehensive income

 The fair value gains / (losses) are recognised taking into consideration the split between portions related to owners' equity and equity of investment account holders.
-When the investments carried at FVTE are sold, impaired, collected or otherwise disposed of, the cumulative gain or loss previously recognised in the statement of changes in owners' equity is transferred to the income statement.
+When the investments carried at FVTE are sold, impaired, collected or otherwise disposed of, the cumulative gain or loss previously recognised in other comprehensive income.